At a Glance

 The team acts for clients worldwide across a range of sports, offering specialist advice and representation through expert knowledge and understanding of the sports-legal landscape.

-The role offers a unique opportunity to grow a practice in the potentially lucrative and rapidly developing sports sector, along with outstanding flexibility in terms of work and office arrangements.
+The role offers a unique opportunity to grow a practice in the potentially lucrative and rapidly developing sports sector, along with outstanding flexibility in terms of work and office arrangement.
 As part of the incentive to develop this area, this client is looking to offer an immensely attractive salary based on the work you are able to attract.

 This role can offer great flexibility and could possibly be on a fully remote basis for the right candidate.